baltameme/CaptureWebViewDemo/android/CaptureStandardRegistrationFlow/README.md

 #### Handling JavaScript Events in the Host App

-In the Javascript code you [bind](http://developer.android.com/guide/webapps/webview.html#UsingJavaScript) to your native Android code, invoke a callback method and send it the event queue as a parameter.
-The event queue will contain a JSON array that requires filtering.
-You will need to parse the JSON Array looking for a URL with the janrain scheme.
-Once found, you will inspect the URL for the event name of "onCaptureLoginSuccess" and decode the encoded JSON array passed as arguments.
+The Javascript code you write will [bind](http://developer.android.com/guide/webapps/webview.html#UsingJavaScript) to your native Android code, invoke a callback method and send it the event queue as a parameter.
+The event queue will contain a JSON array that requires further filtering.
+You will to parse the JSON Array looking for a URL element with the janrain scheme.
+Once found, you will inspect the URL for the event name of "onCaptureLoginSuccess" and decode the encoded JSON array passed as "arguments".
+The format of the URL will be as follows:

+janrain:onCaptureLoginSuccess?arguments=URL%20ENCODED%20JSON%20ARRAY%20HERE

 ### An Example